jorinvo/me/content/post/most-used-shell-commands.md

 date: 2016-07-04T21:12:57+02:00
 summary: |
   I used the Unix shell to get some insight into my most-used shell commands.
-title: Find most-used shell commands
+title: What are your most used shell commands?
 ---

 If you are curious to see which shell commands you are using the most,